Please leave this field empty

 Visiting Scholars Provide Targeted Expertise

-The strong impact that these well-planned visits have on students, faculty, and staff make the program an essential component of Accordia Global Health Foundation’s goal to strengthen academic medical institutions in Africa.
-The program offers a compelling approach to improving pre-service training of healthcare providers and ultimately developing local healthcare capacity.
+Perhaps most importantly, the Professor in Residence program enables the ongoing mentorship of the growing number of young investigators.
+PIR spend much of their assignment reviewing progress of research trainees, identifying linkages with other research opportunities, and providing career advice.
+The strong impact that these well-planned visits have on students, faculty and staff make the program an essential component of Accordia Global Health Foundation’s goal to strengthen academic medical institutions in Africa.